 Going into my freshman year of college, I had no idea how I was going to pay for it, and, surprisingly, neither did my parents.
 They were just as worried as I was because they never had to deal with paying for college, seeing as how they never went.
 They didn’t know how student loans worked, or what a FAFSA was.
 I had an older sister who attended community college, but because it is so much more affordable, she never had to deal with loans.
 I was so lost and confused, and I felt like I wasn’t going to be able to even go to college because of it.

 I am from Ohio, but because I’m within 60 miles of Ball State, I was given an “instate” status.
-This meant that my freshman year I only had to pay instate tuition, and it was such a relief.
+This meant that in my freshman year I only had to pay instate tuition, and it was such a relief.
 Unfortunately, after accepting Architecture as my major, my second year, I was told because of the competitiveness of the major, I would have to pay out-of-state tuition.
 Don’t worry if you’re not looking into architecture, because I believe this is the only major that does this.
 This was going to more than double my tuition.
 I was terrified.
 I still am terrified.
-I have to find a way to pay nearly 30 grand for each of my remainder years at Ball State and figure out how to pay for graduate school.
+I have to find a way to pay nearly 30 grand for each of my remaining years at Ball State and figure out how to pay for graduate school.
 I’m still constantly stressing about how to pay for it.
 But guess what, I’m dealing with it, and I’m still going to school, so let that inspire you.

 STOP WORRYING.
 There are a million resources that can help you, and seeing as how you’ve already been proactive in the stressful job of applying for college, and that you’ve been accepted, I KNOW you can find a way to pay for it.